-After thyroid function and conversion has been optimized you can then consider reducing carbohydrates further.
-Because the majority of people are NOT optimized I generally don't suggest low carb diets to start with.
+After thyroid function and conversion have been optimized you can then consider reducing carbohydrates further.
+Because the majority of people are NOT optimized I generally don’t suggest low-carb diets to start with.

 4. You should avoid eating more than 6-8 servings of Goitrogenic foods per week and these foods should be steamed instead of eaten raw

 These goitrogens are found in both the environment and in foods and may play a role in how you are feeling.

 Foods that contain goitrogens (you can find the list below), typically do not cause many issues for the majority of people suffering from thyroid problems.

 But, to be safe, you can limit your exposure to goitrogens in the foods that you consume by steaming them before you eat them.

 This tactic will limit the total amount that your body is exposed to.

 While it’s theoretically possible to cause thyroid dysfunction as you consume even healthy foods, in the practical world the risk of this happening is very slim.